-Root, Inc. is a holding company which, directly or indirectly, maintains 100% ownership of each of its subsidiaries, including, among others, Root Insurance Company, an Ohio-domiciled insurance company, and Root Property & Casualty, a Delaware-domiciled insurance company (together with Root, Inc. "We," "us" or "our").
+Root, Inc. is a holding company which, directly or indirectly, maintains 100% ownership of each of its subsidiaries, including, among others, Root Insurance Company, an Ohio-domiciled insurance company, and Root Property & Casualty Insurance Company, or Root Property & Casualty Company, a Delaware-domiciled insurance company together with Root, Inc. "we," "us" or "our".
 We were formed in 2015 and began writing personal auto insurance in July 2016.

-We are a technology company operating a direct-to-consumer model with more than 75% of our personal insurance customers acquired through mobile applications.
-We offer auto and renters insurance products underwritten by Root Insurance Company.
+We are a technology company operating a direct-to-consumer model with the majority of our personal insurance customers acquired through mobile applications.
+We offer auto and renters insurance products underwritten by Root Insurance Company and Root Property & Casualty Company.